Axini/smartdoor-adapter-java/README.md

 The file 'simplelogger.properties' contains the (formatting) settings of the logger.

 # Compilation

 The distribution contains a makefile with two targets:

 * pa_protobuf.jar.
-This target calls the binary protoc compiler to generate Java support files for the Protobuf messages and compiles these Java into pa_protobuf.jar, which is placed into ./jar.
+To rebuild `pa_protobuf.jar`, Google's `protoc` compiler should be installed.
+This target calls the binary `protoc` compiler to generate Java support files for the Protobuf messages and compiles these Java into pa_protobuf.jar, which is placed into ./jar.

 * adapter.
 After generating pa_protobuf.jar, the 'adapter' target can be used to compile all .java files into .class files.

 After building the makefile, the script ./adapter can be used to start the adapter.

+This Java adapter has been built succesfully on macOS 11.7.1 (Big Sur) using: Java openjdk 17.0.2 and Protobuf version 3.21.11.

 # Current limitations

 - Documentation is lacking.
 No javadoc comments for methods.
 - The Java application is developed by a non-native Java programmer; the application may include Ruby-style constructs.
-- The adapter stops after a single test run.
 - The application (esp. the AdapterCore class) is not yet Thread safe.
 - Error handling should be improved upon.
 - Virtual stimuli to inject bad weather behavior have to be added.